Old beer tradition and new beer culture at 10-year-old Monk’s Kettle

 The concept of Monk’s Kettle hasn’t changed.
 Come in, sit down, say hello.
 Have a beer.
 If you don’t know what you like, ask — the staff is at the ready to educate or simply serve and retreat, to your preference.

 The specifics, however are in constant flux.
-Albertson rotates the menus every week, so what’s available changes a dizzying 50 times a year.
+Albertson rotates the menus just about every week, so what’s available changes a dizzying 50 times a year.

 The clientele, too, has shifted, and Albertson is staying on his toes: The restaurant and industry workers who once lived in the Mission and came to the tavern in two waves at the beginning and end of the evening have drained away, so the late-night hours are now limited to the weekend.